Data governance describes an organization’s

 AOE’s vision is to ensure stakeholders have access to timely, consistent, and accurate data to inform and support empirically-driven decisions affecting education.
 To facilitate the use of data for wise decision-making, stakeholders need a clear understanding of the VT AOE’s data governance program, including existing policies for: data collection and use, data privacy, suppression, data reports, and public requests for data.

-data collection and reporting processData Collection and Use
+Data Collection and Use

 Both federal and state law require the AOE to routinely gather specific types of data from schools, supervisory unions, and districts.
 Data on student enrollment numbers and background characteristics, student performance, and financial expenditures, to name a few of the types of data collected, are used to fulfill AOE reporting obligations.
 Such data are also used to calculate and designate funding, ensure statutory compliance, and support state-level decision-making.
-In order to streamline data collection across the state, AOE has developed a series of training manuals and shared procedures for the field, as well as a robust statewide data collection system
+In order to streamline data collection across the state, AOE has developed a series of training manuals and shared procedures for the field, as well as a robust statewide data collection system.

 Data Privacy